Revolt at Cincinnati: The revolt

 At the Cincinnati convention, Carter and Knox led a grassroots movement with a focus on preventing the construction of an Outdoor Center in Colorado Springs and unseating the "Old Guard" leadership.
 The Outdoor Center would have served as new headquarters for the organization away from Washington DC and politics, while the Old Guard referred to the many leaders who had spent multiple decades in their positions.
 Members of the group wore orange hats and carried walkie-talkies on the floor of the convention.
 Carter's group succeeded in unseating members of the incumbent leadership, producing a subsequent removal of leadership members and a change in organizational focus.

 Resulting leadership changes

 Carter replaced Rich as executive vice president.
 The executive vice president position was changed to become a member-elected office.
-Knox was elected as head of the NRA-ILA, with the position of vice president for finance, held by Thomas Billings, eliminated; the management committee of the organization, consisting of Merrill Right, Irvine Reynolds, and Alonzo Garcelon, was also eliminated.
+Knox was elected as head of the NRA-ILA, with the position of vice president for finance, held by Thomas Billings, eliminated; the management committee of the organization, consisting of Merrill Right, Irvine Reynolds, and Alonzo H. Garcelon, was also eliminated.